-The international trade system – the World Trade Organization (WTO) as well as regional and bilateral trade agreements – has often been criticised from a climate policy perspective, with trade rules perceived by some as a barrier to stronger climate ambition.
+The international trade system, including the World Trade Organization (WTO) as well as regional and bilateral trade agreements, has often been criticised from a climate policy perspective.
+Trade rules are often perceived by some as a barrier to stronger climate ambition.

-Looming conflicts between the climate regime and the trade system have so far been the main focus of analysts and policy-makers.
-This potential becomes even more relevant with the bottom-up system emerging under the Paris Agreement: each country is determining its own national contribution to global climate protection and this could lead to uneven implementation and potential trade related issues.
+Looming conflicts between the climate regime and the trade system have been the focus for many analysts and policy-makers.
+With the the bottom-up system now emerging under the Paris Agreement, each country is determining its own national contribution to global climate protection.
+This could lead to uneven implementation and potential trade related issues.

 One of the most controversial issues is the idea that some countries could try to safeguard strong national climate policies by adjusting carbon prices at the border to protect competitiveness of their industries.
 However, some fear this may become a form of disguised protectionism.